DraakBW/DraakonUniverse/Characters/Azmodia, The One Thought Lost.md

 - Blue eyes
 - Black horns
 **Physical Markings:**
-- Heart shaped red mark on frontal pelvic area, that has been drawn over in black magical ink
+- Heart shaped red mark on frontal pelvic area, that has been drawn over in black magical ink.
+Looks the same as [Uzoniitoth, of Dead Scales](./Uzoniitoth,%20of%20Dead%20Scales.md)'s
 - Cyan Spear-tipped dragon tail
 - Wings are intact